18 sustainability management software providers to consider What is corporate social responsibility (CSR)?

 Definition

-What is environmental, social and governance (ESG)?
+What is ESG (environmental, social and governance)?

 Environmental, social and governance (ESG) is a framework used to assess an organization's business practices and performance on various sustainability and ethical issues.
 It also provides a way to measure business risks and opportunities in those areas.
-In capital markets, some investors use ESG criteria to evaluate companies and help determine their investment plans, a practice known as ESG investing.
+In capital markets, some investors use ESG criteria to evaluate companies and determine their investment plans, a practice known as ESG investing.

 While sustainability, ethics and corporate governance are generally considered to be non-financial performance indicators, the role of an ESG program is to ensure accountability and the implementation of systems and processes to manage a company's impact, such as its carbon footprint and how it treats employees, suppliers and other stakeholders.
 ESG initiatives also contribute to broader business sustainability efforts that aim to position companies for long-term success based on responsible corporate management and business strategies.